-The Headteacher will discuss the request with the parent/carer to fully understand and address any concerns/objections to the content of the curriculum and the school will keep a record of this.
+The Head of School will discuss the request with the parent/carer to fully understand and address any concerns/objections to the content of the curriculum and the school will keep a record of this.
 Alternative work will be given to pupils who are withdrawn from sex education.